 The ranch topography is generally flat open meadows and pastures along the stream and riparian corridors with adjoining sage pastures followed by rolling open native grass hillsides, ultimately including aspens and pines at its interface with the National Forest.
 There are incredible scenic vistas to the west, north and east with unobstructed views of the surrounding mountains.

 The ranch and cattle operations are enhanced by the adjoining 43,745 acres of adjoining and integrated BLM and State grazing leases.
-The ranch is easily accessed off of Highway 189 and a county road runs the full 22 miles length of the property providing access to the entire ranch.
+The ranch in Wyoming is easily accessed off of Highway 189 and a county road runs the full 22 miles length of the property providing access to the entire ranch.
 The elevation ranges from 7,100’ near the entrance on the eastside of the ranch to 9,040’ on the west end adjoining National Forest.

 The headquarters compound is located ¼ mile from the entrance off highway 189 and rests besides the Cottonwood River and irrigated fields The headquarters consists of numerous working facilities lying near the river and irrigated fields with the owner’s home resting on a small hill overlooking the expansive ranch with views of the surrounding mountain ranges.
 The owner’s home or Hill House is a four bedroom and two and half bath home that was updated in 2008 with an expansive deck and attached garage.
 The main compound below consists of numerous guest and workers quarters including a three bedroom, two bath log home with attached garage and covered porch; three bedroom, one bath cookhouse; two bedroom, one bath bunkhouse with porch; historic and operational log barn; repair shop; and numerous log and pole buildings and sheds for storage.
 The extensive main working cattle facilities with corrals, chutes and scale are located on a small ridge nearby with separate truck access for shipping.